mattmaynes2/aria/reports/final/6-Appendix/C-Process/1-DevelopmentProcess.md

 - Track changes to files in order to locate changes that may have introduced bugs

-- Allows team members to work independently
+- Allows team members to work independently and simultaneously

-This project uses git because it provides solutions to all of these issues. git is familiar to all team members, in addition to being a de-facto standard in the open source software community.
+This project uses git because it provides solutions to all of these issues.
+Git is familiar to all team members, in addition to being a de-facto standard in the open source software community.
-Using git over other SCM tools makes the process easier to follow, and improvse the experience of any new developer that might choose to maintain the project.
+Using git over other SCM tools makes the process easier to follow, and improves the experience of any new developer that might choose to maintain the project.

 The project's git repository is hosted on Github.
-Github allows the team to access the project anywhere, and makes sharing code with new developers very simple.
+Github allows the team to access the project anywhere, and makes sharing code with new developers simple.
 Additionally, Github provides some project management tools that can be used elsewhere in the process, as explained in subsequent sections.

 #### Branching and Code Reviews {-}

 We make strategic use of a git feature, branching, in order to ensure that code which makes it into the official version of our software is of the quality expected of a fourth year project.
 A technique we are using to ensure code quality is peer code review.
 By frequently reviewing code, we can share knowledge between team members with different amounts of experience in particular technologies.

 In order for code reviews to be effective, we believe that the review should be as short as possible, and focused on a particular feature.
 This ensures that reviewers are motivated to provide high quality